 A tuition installment payment plan is available.

-Special Programs The following special programs are offered: No degree programs are available as an online learning option, External Degree Program, Distance learning program, Double major option, Independent study, Learning disabilities services, Advanced Placement credit, Accelerated degree program, Student-designed majors, Graduate courses offered on campus open to Undergraduates, Internships, Summer session for credit, Sponsors its own study-abroad program.
+Special Programs The following special programs are offered: No degree programs are available as an online learning option, Double major option, Independent study, Learning disabilities services, Advanced Placement credit, Accelerated degree program, Honors program, Graduate courses offered on campus open to Undergraduates, Internships, Sponsors its own study-abroad program.

 Academic Competitiveness